JingruGong1023/Machine_Learning/ML_Review.md

 \mathrm{SSE}=\sum_{i=1}^{n}\left(y_{i}-f\left(x_{i}\right)\right)^{2}
 $$
 - SSE is highly sensitive to number of data points.

+**We use absolute/squared values of the distances between predictions and labels to deal with negative errors**

-- MSE: Mean Squared Errors
+- MSE: Mean Squared Errors -> dealing with large error values

-- MAE: Mean Absolute Error
+- MAE: Mean Absolute Error -> more robust to outliers

-- RMSE: Root Square of Mean Squared Errors
+- RMSE: Root Square of Mean Squared Errors -> dealing with large error values

+We generally use RMSE instead of MSE because MSE calculates a number with a squared unit, for example, when we try to predict price, if we yield a number in $2, it won't make sense

 **$R^2$**
 $$